|

 Aug 2, 2009 Southern Harbor Food Fishery: (5 Photos)

-5. Well the second weekend of the 2009 Recreational Food Fishery has come and gone.
-Saturday turned out to be a rather poor day weather-wise so SAndra and I opted to spend the day in Clarenville.
-We visited baby Gracie, and did some shopping at Canadian Tire, Mercer's Marine and Home Hardware.
+5. The second weekend of the 2009 Recreational Food Fishery has come and gone and what a great weekend it was.
+Saturday turned out to be a quite poor day with rain and wind so Sandra and I opted to spend the day in Clarenville.
+We visited baby Gracie, then did some shopping at Canadian Tire, Mercer's Marine and Home Hardware.

-4. The weather on Sunday was much better, although we had to wait until lunchtime for the wind to drop out before we could leave.
-Captain H., young Joe and I headed out of Southern Harbour and crossed the bay to the Bread & Cheese islands.
+4. Sunday's weather was much better, although we had to wait until lunchtime for the wind to drop out before we could leave.
+Captain H, young Joe and I hopped aboard Captain H's boat and headed out of Southern Harbour crossing the Placentia Bay to the Bread & Cheese islands.
 We dropped our lines at a few places along the eastern shore of the islands landing only a couple fish.
 We continued along the eastern shore of Long Island all the way to haystack and never really found any great quantity of fish.
-I caught one codfish and a red fish.
+I managed to land just one codfish and a red fish.

-3. Leaving Haystack we headed directly across the bay towards Little Harbour where we finally found a few fish.
-We never struck fish like we did the previous weekend, but our catch was now up to 12 fish between the 3 of us.
-Heading back up the shore towards LaManche, we managed to fill our daily limit just as the wind began to pick up.
+3. Leaving Haystack we headed back across the bay towards Little Harbour where we finally found a few fish.
+We never struck into fish like we did the previous weekend, but our catch was now up to 12 fish between the 3 of us.
+Turning back up the shore towards LaManche, we managed to fill our daily limit just as the wind began to pick up again.

-2. Heading back to Southern harbour out motor decided to foul both spark plugs (most likely due to too much oil in the mixed gas).
-Luckily we were equipped with an anchor and managed to stay put while we changed plugs.
+2. On our way back to Southern harbour the outboard motor decided to foul both spark plugs (most likely due to too much oil in the mixed gas).
+Luckily we were equipped with an anchor and managed to stay put while we made repairs.
 At first it didn't seem like the motor would restart.
-Joe & I began to row with our emergency oars, but 10 minutes later the flooded motor cleared and fired right up!
-When the plugs fouled the un-burnt gas flooded the motor making it hard to start.
-We made it into the harbour and to the wharf with no other troubles, and looked forward to another meal of fresh fish!
+Joe & I began to row with the emergency oars, but 10 minutes later the flooded motor finally cleared and fired right up!
+We made it back into the harbour and to the wharf with no other troubles and looked forward to a well earned meal of fresh fish!

-1. This week I also had my own new filleting knife and sharpening steel, so the task of filleting our catch was much easier!
+1. This week I also brought my own new filleting knife and sharpening steel, so the task of filleting our catch was much easier than last time!

 Cheers, MIKE